ddprrt/ddprrt.github.io/_posts/2016-01-25-npm-scripts.md

 if you have to handle multiple versions of one command line tool.
 For example running Gulp 3.x and Gulp 4 in parallel.

 Cool stuff!
 I wouldn't want to work without it.
+I'd even say: Never install Node tools globally again!